 The device is a protective device for on-load tap-changers, oil-filled transformers and reactors with an oil conservator.
-The device is installed in the pipe between the transformer tank and oil conservator on the transformer and/or between the on-load tap-changer head and oil conservator on the onload tap-changer.
+The device is installed in the pipe between the transformer tank and oil conservator on the transformer and/or between the on-load tap-changer head and oil conservator on the on-load tap-changer.

-If the device trips, a signal is sent via reed-type switches (normally open contact or change-over contact).
+If the device trips, a signal is sent via up to 6 reed-type switches (max.
+6 normally open contacts or max.
+4 change-over contacts).
 The reed-type switches are connected to the electrical controller and the monitoring circuit of the transformer.